 Here’s what you’ll find in this latest batch of updates.

-- ARIA notes to improve accessibility for assistive technologies like screen readers.
+- ARIA notes to improve digital accessibility for assistive technologies like screen readers.

 - Headings annotations, so your developers get a clear understanding of the hierarchy of your designs.

 - Touch Targets now offers suggestions for AAA WCAG compliance, in addition to AA compliance.

 - Sidekick gets a lot of new user controls, inspired by feedback from our power users.

 Check out the full scoop on each of these updates.